-To get a certificate from a certificate authority (CA), first create a CSR and send it to the CA. See Creating a CSR (on page 251).
+To get a certificate from a certificate authority (CA), first create a CSR and send it to the CA. See Creating a TLS Certificate or CSR (on page 260).

 After receiving the CA-signed certificate, install it onto the PX4.